 Complete the Course Reserve Form (link located to the left) and bring it in with the item(s) you would like to place on reserve.
 Additionally, copyright notices are required for all hard-copy articles and book chapters placed on print reserve.

 Please note: Cushing Library does not purchase course reserves material.
 Please coordinate purchases with your department's administrative coordinator.

 Time for Processing Print Reserve Materials

-Materials placed on reserve are processed Monday - Friday.
+Materials to be added on reserve are processed Monday - Friday.
 If readings need to be available the first week of classes, the library will need your materials or reserve lists two weeks before classes start.
 If you cannot meet this deadline, indicate the date each reserve reading is needed (you could give us a syllabus or reading list), and we will attempt to get each one on reserve ahead of the required date.
 Keep in mind that at the start of the semester (2 weeks before classes start until a month after) processing time for reserves may take up to a week depending on the backlog.